hotbagcom/Opto_termP_luxmeter/README.md

 Finnaly we compare our similation result .
 Winer was second group because .
 It's current output was more sharper and easly limit voltage/current so can prevent LED from burn out.

-Group 1 similation result (ampere) bellow
+Circuit 1 similation result (ampere) bellow

 <img src="images/circuit1_current_comperison.png" alt="Circuit 1 similation result (ampere)" width="400" height="200">

-Group 2 similation result (ampere) bellow
+Circuit 2 similation result (ampere) bellow

 <img src="images/circuit2_current_comperison.png" alt="Circuit 2 similation result (ampere)" width="400" height="200">

+You can find Ltspice similation file on ltspice_sources .

 ## Usage
-We can use this device for limiting the intensity of light .
+We can use this device for measuring the of light .

 ## Contributing